-- 23.1 Public officers may engage in competitive negotiations in the following circumstances where the Director determines that: - (a) There is an urgent need for the subject matter of the procurement, and engaging in open-tendering proceedings or any other competitive method of procurement, because of the time involved in using those methods, would therefore be impractical, provided that the circumstances giving rise to the urgency were neither foreseeable by the public officers nor the result of dilatory conduct on their part; - (b) Owing to a catastrophic event, there is an urgent need for the subject matter of the procurement, making it impractical to use open-tendering proceedings or any other competitive method of procurement because of the time involved in using those methods; or - (c) The use of any other competitive method of procurement is not appropriate for the protection of essential security interests of Bermuda. - 23.2 Where public officers engage in procurement by means of competitive negotiations, they must engage in negotiations with a sufficient number of contractors to ensure effective competition. - 23.3 Any requirements, quidelines, documents, clarifications or other information relative to the negotiations that is communicated by public officers to a contractor before or during the negotiations must be communicated at the same time and on an equal basis to all other contractors engaging in negotiations with the public officers relative to the procurement, unless the information is specific or exclusive to that contractor or the communication would be in breach of confidentiality requirements. - Following completion of negotiations, public officers must request all contractors remaining in the proceedings to present, by a specified date, a best and final offer with respect to all aspects of their proposals. - 23.5 Public officers and contractors must not enter into negotiations with respect to their best and final offers.
+- 22.1 A public authority may engage in competitive negotiations in the following circumstances where the Director determines that: - (a) There is an urgent need for the subject matter of the procurement, and engaging in open-tendering proceedings or any other competitive method of procurement, because of the time involved in using those methods, would therefore be impractical, provided that the circumstances giving rise to the urgency were neither foreseeable by the public authority nor the result of dilatory conduct on its part; - (b) Owing to a catastrophic event, there is an urgent need for the subject matter of the procurement, making it impractical to use open-tendering proceedings or any other competitive method of procurement because of the time involved in using those methods; or - (c) The use of any other competitive method of procurement is not appropriate for the protection of essential security interests of Bermuda. - 22.2 Where a public authority engages in procurement by means of competitive negotiations, it must engage in negotiations with a sufficient number of contractors to ensure effective competition.

+- 22.3 Any requirements, guidelines, documents, clarifications or other information relative to the negotiations that is communicated by the public authority to a contractor before or during the negotiations must be communicated at the same time and on an equal basis to all other contractors engaging in negotiations with the public authority relative to the procurement, unless the information is specific or exclusive to that contractor or the communication would be in breach of confidentiality requirements. - 22.4 Following completion of negotiations, the public authority must request all contractors remaining in the proceedings to present, by a specified date, a best and final offer with respect to all aspects of their proposals. - 22.5 The public authority and contractors must not enter into negotiations with respect to their best and final offers.
 The successful offer must be the offer that best meets the needs of the public authority.

-24 Single-Source Procurement (Non-Competitive Procurement)
+23. Single-Source Procurement (Non-Competitive Procurement)